NH LEGAL AID is OPEN during the State of Emergency.

 If you get an Eviction Notice during the State of Emergency, or anytime, call LARC 800-639-5290 or apply online.

-- If you are denied assistance at Town or City welfare, contact your nearest Community Action Agency.
-Call NH Helpline at 2-1-1 for the phone number of your nearest Community Action Agency.
+- Apply for rental assistance at your nearest Community Action Partnerships (CAP).
+Call NH Helpline at 2-1-1 for the phone number of your nearest CAP.
+Call CAP or go to www.capnh.org where you will see an “apply now” button with an online application.

-Governor Sununu issued Emergency Orders stopping foreclosures.
+Governor Sununu issued Emergency Orders #4 and #24 stopping foreclosures.
 All judicial and non-judicial foreclosure actions are prohibited during the state of emergency.

 If you are facing foreclosure, call LARC’s Foreclosure Relief Project at 877-399-9995 or apply online.